psu-libraries/oats/README.md

 - `cmd` - The primary `oats` command is `cmd/oats`.
 - `crossref`: library for querying Crossref
 - `oabutton`: library for querying OA Button
-- `rmdb`: library for querying RMD.
+- `rmd`: library for querying RMD.
 - `scholargo`: library for ScholarSphere query/deposit
 - `unpaywall`: library for querying unpaywall